8-Week College Courses Online [2025 Guide: Online College Courses]

 Students of all faiths make up the student body of Saint Leo University, a Catholic school in Florida.
 Volunteer service is an important value at Saint Leo, and both students and faculty invest many hours in helping individuals and organizations.
 Over 13,000 learners take classes from this university each year.

-Saint Leo is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Saint Leo University is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 Southern New Hampshire University